Tactical Supply Wing RAF: Role and operations

+TSW personnel are trained to operate in, and adapt to, challenging rapidly changing environments.

 The unit is still at Stafford, but the base is now called Beacon Barracks.
 It also houses 22 Signal Regiment and 16 Signal Regiment.

 Heritage

 The wing's badge, awarded in March 1992, features a Peregrine falcon in a flying position, against a background of a three-arched bridge and a body of water.
 The aggressive falcon with its wings fully extended resonates with a “Supply Wing” whereas the bridge represents communication and is portrayed with three arches, which is a reference to three RAF commands and all three services of the British Armed Forces.

 The wing's motto is Support to Strike, acknowledging its support role which supports combat operations.